codeforkjeff/S275_ETL/models/docs.md

 {% enddocs %}

+{% docs Fact_Career %}

+This is a table that rolls up various aspects of a staff person's career.
+Currently the attribute fields are focused on tracking teacher to asstprincipal/principal career transitions, though it could be extended to look at other kinds of career trajectories as well.

+The gain is the individual.
+As such, there is no information in this table that pertains to a specific year, although there are 'FirstYear' and 'LastYear' types of columns.

+PK = CertificateNumber

+{% enddocs %}

 {% docs Fact_SchoolTeacher %}

 Teachers at schools.
 This table rolls up from assignments, so a row sums the Percentage, FTEDesignation,